rocky-linux/documentation/docs/books/lxd_server/08-snapshots.md

     So always delete snapshots with the container running.

+In the chapters that follow you will:

-The process of creating snapshots automatically, setting expiration of the snapshot so that it goes away after a certain length of time, and auto refreshing the snapshots to the snapshot server will be covered in detail in the following chapters.
+* set up the process of creating snapshots automatically
+* set up expiration of a snapshot so that it goes away after a certain length of time
+* set up auto refreshing of snapshots to the snapshot server